 2. Devious or Deceptive Tendencies

 Another common characteristic of a sociopath is the tendency to be devious, dishonest, or deceptive.
-Sociopaths are often caught telling lies, exaggerating or distorting the facts, or misrepresenting the truth in order to get what they want.5 When caught in a lie or confronted about their dishonesty, they often use denial, projection, or redirection to squirm out of accountability.4
+Sociopaths are often caught telling lies, exaggerating or distorting the facts, or misrepresenting the truth in order to get what they want.5 When caught in a lie or confronted about their dishonesty, they will use denial, projection, or redirection to squirm out of accountability.4

 3. Ruthlessness in the Pursuit of Their Goals